plone/plone.app.discussion/README.txt

 Introduction
 ============

-plone.app.discussion aims to be the new commenting system for Plone.
+plone.app.discussion replaces the old commenting system in Plone 4.1 and is also available as an add-on product for Plone 3 and 4.
 It was initially developed as part of the Google Summer of Code 2009 by Timo Stollenwerk (student) and Martin Aspeli (mentor).

-plone.app.discussion is an add-on product for Plone 3.3.x and 4.0.x and will be shipped as part of Plone 4.1.

 .. note::